Science Advisory Committee on Pest Control Products: Terms of Reference

 As part of the August 4, 2021 Government of Canada announcement to strengthen the capacity and transparency of review processes for pesticides, the government committed to the creation of a new expert panel process to provide advice, as appropriate, prior to certain evidence-based decisions of Health Canada's Pest Management Regulatory Agency (PMRA) on pesticides, including on pesticide maximum residue limits (MRLs).

-Health Canada established a new Science Advisory Committee on Pest Control Products, which will provide independent scientific expertise to support PMRA in evidence-based decision making on pesticides.
-PMRA maintains the responsibility and the sole authority to make regulatory decisions on pesticides taking into consideration the advice provided by the Committee.
+In June 2022, Health Canada established the Science Advisory Committee on Pest Control Products to provide independent scientific expertise to inform PMRA in evidence-based decision-making on pesticides.
+PMRA maintains the responsibility and the sole authority to make regulatory decisions on pesticides, taking into consideration the advice provided by the Committee.

 1.0 Mandate

-The Science Advisory Committee on Pest Control Products will provide advice to Health Canada's Pest Management Regulatory Agency (PMRA).
-PMRA is the branch of Health Canada responsible for regulating pesticides under the authority of the Pest Control Products Act.
-PMRA's primary mandate is to prevent unacceptable risks to Canadians and the environment from the use of these products.
+The Science Advisory Committee on Pest Control Products provides advice to the Minister of Health, who through Health Canada, is responsible for regulating pesticides under the authority of the Pest Control Products Act.
+Health Canada's Pest Management Regulatory Agency's (PMRA) primary mandate is to prevent unacceptable risks to Canadians and the environment from the use of these products.

-The Science Advisory Committee on Pest Control Products will provide Health Canada with independent scientific advice to support evidenced-based decision making on pesticide health and environmental risk and value assessments as well as development of risk management options.
-The Committee will review scientific information pertaining to certain Health Canada pesticide evaluations conducted as part of new applications to register or amend a pesticide product, requests to modify a maximum residue limit (MRL), special reviews or re-evaluations.
+The Science Advisory Committee on Pest Control Products provides independent scientific advice to support evidence-based decision-making on pesticide health and environmental risk and value assessments, as well as development of risk management options.

 Health Canada has the responsibility and sole authority to make decisions with respect to the mandate of this advisory body.